bdestombe/python-flopy-parser/README.md

 $ openssl base64 -in input.zip -out input.zip.b64
 $ flopymetascript --outbytesfile output.zip --inbase64file input.zip.b64
 ```
-input.zip is encoded to base64 and is used as input file for metascript.py
+input.zip is encoded to base64 and is used as input file for flopymetascript

 ```bash
 $ flopymetascript --outbytesfile output.zip --inbase64file - < input.zip.b64
 ```
-The content of input.zip.b64 is streamed/piped to metascript.py
+The content of input.zip.b64 is streamed/piped to flopymetascript

 ```bash
 $ openssl base64 -in input.zip | flopymetascript --outbytesfile output.zip --inbase64file -
 ```
 The same as what is done previously, however input.zip is encoded and instead of writing it to a file, it is passed
-as stdin to the inbase64file argument.
+as stdin to the inbase64file argument of flopymetascript.

 ```bash
 $ openssl base64 -in input.zip | flopymetascript --outbase64file utput.zip --inbase64file - --logfile -